ketanarlulkar/Book_Summaries/The_Zurich_Axioms.md

 ## Optimism means expecting the best, but confidence means knowing how you will handle the worst.
 Never make a move if you are merely optimistic.
 * Never make a move if you are merely optimistic.
 Before committing your money to a venture, ask how you will save yourself if things go wrong.
 Once you have that clearly worked out, you’ve got something better than optimism.
 You’ve got confidence.

+# The Tenth Major Axiom: On Consensus
+## Disregard the majority opinion.
+It is probably wrong.
+### Minor Axiom XIV: Never follow speculative fads.
+Often, the best time to buy something is when nobody else wants it.
+* Majority pressure can not only dislodge a good hunch; it can even make us doubt ourselves when we know we’re right, since arguing with a majority is enormously hard.
+* Best defense against majority pressure is the simple awareness of its existence and coercive power.
+* This dosent mean blindly do what majority isn't dong, it means resist majority pressure and study situation yourself.